FiN: A Smart Grid and Power Line Communication Dataset: Fields of application

 \subsubsection{Low-dimensional Representation}

-A low dimensional representation, especially in 2 dimensions, support computational efficiency as well as providing a good interpretability in terms of visualization.
+A low-dimensional representation, especially in 2 dimensions, support computational efficiency as well as providing a good interpretability in terms of visualization.
 While the former is important when thinking about a electricity grid that consists of many thousands of nodes that need to be monitored, the latter aspect is important for people during a manual inspection.
 In order to build a low-dimensional representation, t-SNE \cite{van2008visualizing}, UMAP \cite{mcinnes2018umap} and MDS \cite{kruskal1964nonmetric} were utilized and within the experiments it could be shown that all approaches have their limitations.
 While t-SNE and UMAP show good results when the number of samples is kept low (e.g., 150,000 samples), both approaches tend to break down when a million or even the entire data set is used.
 Figure \ref{fig:comparison_TSNE} shows an example of different low-dimensional representations using t-SNE when using different sample sizes.
 In contrast to t-SNE and UMAP, the MDS approach shows significant drawbacks due to its memory complexity of $O(N^2)$, wherefore MDS was not used for any further experiment.
 Due to these limitations, more sophisticated approaches such as machine learning based (\cite{tian2017deepcluster,yan2020clusterfit}) techniques are suggested.
+Nevertheless, the next two sections discuss how a low-dimensional representation, as shown in Figure \ref{fig:comparison_TSNE}, can be used to detect anomalies and monitor the connection states within the PLC network.